n21rl/islands-vault/Encyclopedia/People/Millie.md

 > | **Organisations** | `=this.organisations` |
 > | **Role** | `=this.role` |

 Millie is a cheerful halfling woman with curly blond hair she keeps tucked under a scarf.
 She has rosy cheeks sprinkled with freckles and her bright green eyes twinkle merrily.
-She runs the shoe and hat shop Odd and Ends in Áine.
+She runs the shoe and hat shop Odd and Ends in [[Áine]].